 - When would you appoint a receiver?

-- What happens to my investment if Lendy goes out of business?
+- What happens to my lending if Lendy goes out of business or closes?

 - What is your debt recovery strategy?